 1. THERE ARE 13 SPECIES OF OTTERS, AND JUST ABOUT ALL OF THEM ARE DECREASING.

-Only one otter species seems to be thriving, and that’s the North American River Otter.
+Only one otter species seems to be thriving, and that's the North American River Otter.
 The other 12 otter species were recently identified by the International Union for Conservation of Nature (IUCN) as having decreasing populations, and five otter species are already on the endangered list.
-Among the endangered are the sea otters along the California coast, which are threatened by “environmental pollutants and disease agents.”
+Among the endangered are the sea otters along the Californian to Alaskan coasts, which are threatened by "environmental pollutants and disease agents."
 Others, like the marine otters of South America, have had their numbers reduced because of poaching, as well as environmental concerns.

 2. ZOROASTRIANS THOUGHT THE OTTERS TO BE NEARLY SACRED CREATURES.

-This ancient monotheistic religion considered otters to be the dogs of the river or sea and had strict rules forbidding the killing of otters.
-It was thought that otters helped keep water purified by eating already dead creatures that might contaminate the water source if they were allowed rot.
-They would also hold ceremonies for otters found dead in the wild.
+This ancient religion considered otters to be the dogs of the river or sea and had strict rules forbidding the killing of otters.
+It was thought that otters helped keep water purified by eating already dead creatures that might contaminate the water source if they were allowed to rot.
+Zoroastrians would also hold ceremonies for otters found dead in the wild.

 3. OTTERS HAVE VERY DISTINCTIVE POOP, AND THAT SCAT HAS ITS OWN NAME.

-Otters use their dung—known as spraint—to mark territory and communicate with other otters.
+Otters use their dung—known as spraint—to communicate with other otters.
 The mammals like to keep things organized within their communities and will designate certain areas to be used as latrines.
-Spraint scents can vary, but often are (relatively) pleasant—one expert described them as not “dissimilar to jasmine tea.”
+Spraint scents can vary, but often are (relatively) pleasant—one expert described them as not "dissimilar to jasmine tea."
 Spraint composition is unique to each otter, and the creatures can identify each other by the smells.
-Scientists suspect otters may even be able to determine the sex, age and reproductive status of the spraint dropper just from a quick whiff.
-And since otters have superb metabolisms and must eat up to 15 percent of their body weight each day, there’s a lot of spraint to go around.
+Scientists suspect otters may even be able to determine the sex, age, and reproductive status of the spraint dropper just from a quick whiff.
+And since otters have superb metabolisms and can easily eat up to 15 percent of their body weight each day, there's a lot of spraint to go around.

 4. OTTER MOMS ARE TOTALLY GAME FOR ADOPTION.